XPX-MMC/git-intro/stu11/ReadMe.md

 # About Me
-My name is Nicole
+My name favorite hobby is playing handball

-## Food
-My favorite food is: Gumbo